Boulenophrys lini: Description

 Males measure 34–40 mm and females 37–40 mm in snout–vent length.
 Snout is short.
 Dorsal skin is smooth and has scattered granules, and usually, a few curved weak ridges.
 There is a small, horn-like tubercle at the edge of the eyelid as well as several tubercles on the flanks.
 Supratympanic fold is narrow and light coloured.
 Dorsal colour is light brown or olive.
 There is a dark, triangular interorbital marking, and an X-shaped dorsal marking with light bordering.
 Ventral surfaces are smooth.
 Hind legs are elongated; toes have rudimentary webbing.

 Males have tiny, black nuptial spines on the middle of the dorsal surface of the first finger and a single vocal sack.
 They call both day and night.
 Reproductive season is assumed to start in September–October.

 Tadpoles have a maximum length of about 33 mm.
 Body is slender and horizontally compressed, with dorsal fin than is slightly higher than the body.
 Oral disk is terminal with expanded and upward-directed lips.

 Distribution and habitat

-This newly described species is known from a number of locations on the Luoxiao Mountains: Dabali and Niushiping in the Yanling Taoyuandong National Nature Reserve, Hunan, and Jingzhushan, Bamianshan (the type locality), and Nanfengmian Nature Reserve in Jiangxi.
+Boulenophrys lini is only known from a number of locations on the Luoxiao Mountains: Dabali and Niushiping in the Yanling Taoyuandong National Nature Reserve, Hunan, and Jingzhushan, Bamianshan (the type locality), and Nanfengmian Nature Reserve in Jiangxi.
 It lives along rushing mountain streams surrounded by subtropical moist evergreen broadleaf forests at elevations of 1100–1610 m asl.
 Tadpoles have been found under rocks in a stream.

 Two other Boulenophrys species occur in the area, but the three species differ in their habitats: Boulenophrys jinggangensis lives in slow-moving streams at 700–850 m asl, and Boulenophrys cheni in swamps at forest edges at 1200–1530 m asl.
 The species also differ in the characteristics of the male advertisement calls.

+Conservation

+Boulenophrys lini is locally common and occurs in well-protected reserves.
+However, it is likely to suffer from habitat loss and deterioration outside the protected areas.